DDD & CQRS Concepts

 This definition may appear vague, but it does capture the essence very well.
 The domain is basically the environment in which you build your software.
 This environment consists of laws, best practices, expectations, traditions, etc, which define what is important and what is not.

-Domains can be very big and different areas within a domain might have different influences, etc. For example, in the Domain of Banking, there is a clear difference between for example consumer banking, corporate banking and wealth management.
+Domains can be very big and different areas within a domain might have different influences.
+For example, in the domain of banking, there is a clear difference between consumer banking, corporate banking and wealth management.